 The Board of Directors and Committees of the Board of Directors

 The division of responsibilities between the Chairman and the Chief Executive Officer is clearly defined.
 The Chairman’s primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
-The Chairman has no involvement in the day to day business of the Group.
-The Chief Executive has direct charge of the Group on a day to day basis and is accountable to the Board for the financial and operational performance of the Group.
+The Chairman has no involvement in the day-to-day business of the Group.
+The Chief Executive has direct charge of the Group on a day-to-day basis and is accountable to the Board for the financial and operational performance of the Group.

 The performance of the Board is evaluated on an ongoing basis informally with reference to all aspects of its operation including, but not limited to: the appropriateness of its skill level; the way its meetings are conducted and administered (including the content of those meetings); the effectiveness of the various Committees; whether Corporate Governance issues are handled in a satisfactory manner; and, whether there is a clear strategy and objectives.

-In the furtherance of his duties or in relation to acts carried out by the Board or the Company, each director has been informed that he is entitled to seek independent professional advice at the expense of the Company.
-The Company maintains appropriate cover under a Directors and Officers insurance policy in the event of legal action being taken against any director.
+In the furtherance of his duties or in relation to acts carried out by the Board or the Company, each Director has been informed that he is entitled to seek independent professional advice at the expense of the Company.
+The Company maintains appropriate cover under a Directors and Officers insurance policy in the event of legal action being taken against any Director.

 The Audit Committee

-- to monitor and be satisfied with the truth and fairness of the Company’s financial statements before submission to the Board for approval, ensuring their compliance with the appropriate accounting standards, the law and the Listing Rules of the Financial Services Authority
+- To monitor and be satisfied with the truth and fairness of the Company’s financial statements before submission to the Board for approval, ensuring their compliance with the appropriate accounting standards, the law and the Listing Rules of the Financial Services Authority

-- to monitor and review the effectiveness of the Company’s system of internal control
+- To monitor and review the effectiveness of the Company’s system of internal control

-- to make recommendations to the Board in relation to the appointment of the external auditors and their remuneration, following appointment by the shareholders in general meeting, and to review and be satisfied with the auditors’ independence, objectivity and effectiveness on an ongoing basis
+- To make recommendations to the Board in relation to the appointment of the external auditors and their remuneration, following appointment by the shareholders in general meeting, and to review and be satisfied with the auditors’ independence, objectivity and effectiveness on an ongoing basis

-- to implement the policy relating to any non-audit services performed by the external auditors.
+- To implement the policy relating to any non-audit services performed by the external auditors

 The Committee is authorised by the Board to seek and obtain any information it requires from any officer or employee of the Company and to obtain external legal or other independent professional advice as is deemed necessary by it.

-Meetings of the Committee are held once per year (usually during October) to coincide with the review of the scope of the external audit and observations arising from their work in relation to internal control and to review the financial statements.
+Meetings of the Committee are held once per year (usually during September) to coincide with the review of the scope of the external audit and observations arising from their work in relation to internal control and to review the financial statements.
 The external auditors are invited to these meetings and meet with the Audit Committee at least once a year.
-At its meeting, it carries out a full review of the year-end financial statements and of the audit, using as a basis the Report to the Audit Committee prepared by the external auditors and taking into account any significant accounting policies, any changes to them and any significant estimates or judgements.
+At its meeting, the Committee carries out a full review of the year-end financial statements and of the audit, using as a basis the Report to the Audit Committee prepared by the external auditors and taking into account any significant accounting policies, any changes to them and any significant estimates or judgements.
 Questions are asked of management of any significant or unusual transactions where the accounting treatment could be open to different interpretations.

 The external auditors are required to give the Committee information about policies and processes for maintaining their independence and compliance regarding the rotation of audit partners and staff.
-The Committee considers all relationships between the external auditors and the Company to ensure that they do not compromise the auditors’ judgement or independence particularly with the provision of non-audit services.
+The Committee considers all relationships between the external auditors and the Company to ensure that they do not compromise the auditors’ judgement or independence, particularly with the provision of non-audit services.

 The Remuneration Committee